 - Ensure good communication, both verbal and non-verbal, to keep the patient and relatives fully informed in a clear, controlled manner.

-- examination and other relevant clinical findings – include important positives and negatives, and details of objective measurements such as blood pressure
+- Examination and other relevant clinical findings – include important positives and negatives, and details of objective measurements such as blood pressure and heart rate

 So what more can be done?
 The UK Sepsis Trust has recommended that in primary care, clinicians should be particularly vigilant and consider using the National Early Warning Score (NEWS).
 It is also recommended that if you have considered sepsis and carried out an assessment – for instance using NEWS – that this is recorded along with safety-netting advice, including what to look out for and how to get help.